JosephDiSt/homework_14/README.md

-This code is a 5x5 tic tac toe board.
+this code is a metric converter
-# homework_15
+# homework_14